Flights from Australia

 You can enter Peru via official checkpoints from Ecuador, Bolivia and Chile by bus or car.
-While it is also possible to cross by land from Colombia, the Australian government advises travellers not to do so because of the threat of drug traffickers and guerrilla forces.
+While it is also possible to cross by land from Colombia, the Australian government advises travellers not to do so because of the threat of serious crime and guerrilla forces.

 Travelling to Peru from Bolivia by land

-There are two main land crossings between Peru and Bolivia: from Copacabana in Bolivia, near Lake Titicaca, to Puno, on the Peruvian side of the lake (the more common route); or between Bolivia's Desaguadero and Puno.
+There are two main land crossings between Peru and Bolivia: from Copacabana in Bolivia to Puno, on the Peruvian side of Lake Titicaca, or between Bolivia's border town of Desaguadero and Puno.

 Travelling to Peru from Ecuador by land